skin cancer

 Bowen’s disease

-What is Bowen’s disease?
-Bowen’s disease is an early non-invasive type of skin cancer.
-The tumour starts from the cells normally found in a part of the skin called the epidermis.
+Bowen’s disease is an early, noninvasive type of skin cancer.
+The tumour starts from cells normally found in the epidermis.
 Another name for Bowen’s disease is squamous cell carcinoma in situ.
-If left untreated, Bowen’s disease can change into a type of invasive cancer …
+If left untreated, Bowen’s disease can change into a type of invasive cancer called squamous cell carcinoma.
+This condition typically involves sun-exposed areas of the body, …

 Read More »